What Is A Sitemap: How To Create A Sitemap In WordPress Using Rank Math

 Do I Need To Use Both Types Of Sitemap?

-I would prefer to use both as XML site map is a must for search engines and HTML sitemap is good for visitors.
-If you have both sitemaps it will add value to your website in terms of search appearance and website credibility.
+I would prefer to use both, as an XML site map is a must for search engines, and an HTML sitemap is good for visitors.
+Having both sitemaps will add value to your website in terms of search appearance and credibility.

 Conclusion: How To Create A Sitemap In WordPress

-A sitemap is a must nowadays if you want to put your blog into search results.
-Hopefully, this article could able to give an insight into sitemaps and the benefits of sitemaps.
+A sitemap is a must nowadays if you want to rank your blog in search results.
+Hopefully, this article will give insight into sitemaps and their benefits.

 That’s all I have in this article.
-Hopefully, you got some useful information from this article.
-If you have any questions, then do write in the comment section and I will be happy to answer you.
+Hopefully, you got some useful information from it.
+If you have any questions, then do write in the comment section, and I will be happy to answer them.

 Rajib